Table of Contents

 Mobile App Development

-Currently, the daily time spent on mobile apps is set to reach 227 minutes in 2022.
+The daily time spent on mobile apps has reached 2.22 hours per day in 2022.
 With people spending more time on their mobile devices, it’s no surprise businesses are eager to create apps that better cater to changing customer needs.

 Mobile app development is basically creating applications for mobile devices.
 Games, travel apps, social media, solutions for professional online consultations and services — all fall under the mobile application development umbrella.